-(o) Functional and presentation currency

-(a) relacional and presentation currency is the Australian Dollar, which is the currency of the primary economic environment in which it operates.
+(n) Functional and presentation currency The Fund's functional and presentation currency is the Australian Dollar, which is the currency of the primary economic environment in which it operates.
 The Fund's performance is evaluated and its liquidity is managed in Australian Dollars.
 Therefore, the Australian Dollar is considered as the currency that most faithfully represents the economic effects of the underlying transactions, events and conditions.

-(p) Capital management The Responsible Entity manages its net assets attributable to investors as capital; not withstanding net assets attributable to investors is classified as a liability.
-The amount of net assets attributable to investors can change significantly on a daily basis as the Fund is subject to daily applications and redemptions at the discretion of investor The Responsible Entity monitors the level of daily applications and redemptions relative to the liquid assets in the Fund.
+(o) Capital management The Responsible Entity manages its net assets attributable to investors as capital; not withstanding net assets attributable to investors is classified as a liability.
+The amount of net assets attributable to investors can change significantly on a daily basis as the Fund is subject to daily applications and redemptions at the discretion of

+The Responsible Entity monitors the level of daily applications and redemptions relative to the liquid assets in the Fund.

-(g) Net assets attributable to investors
+(p) Net assets attributable to investors

-Non-distributable income is retained in net assets attributable to investors and may consist of unrealised changes in the net fair value of derivatives, accrued income not vet in the same year as it becomes assessable for tax.
-Movements in net assess attributable to investors are recognised in the Statement of Comprehensive Income as finance cost.
+Non-distributable income is retained in net assets attributable to investors and may consist of accrued income not yet assessable, expenses provided or accrued for which are not yet deductible.
+Accrued income not yet assessable will be included in the determination of distributable income in the same year as it becomes assessable for tax.
+Movements in net assets attributable to investors are recognised in the Statement of Comprehensive Income as finance cost.

-(r) Comparative revisions
+(q) Comparative revisions